Welcome to the Web Page of the

 While at the Chicken Broil, be sure to visit our picturesque town located on the River Raisin, and enjoy the many shops and attractions within walking distance of the Alumni Memorial Field.

-For an overview of merchants and activities in Manchester during your visit, see the Chamber of Commerce web site at www.manchestermi.org.
+For an overview of tourism attractions and other activities in Manchester during your visit, see the Manchester Tourism web site at www.manchestermi.org.
+For various businesses and non-profit organizations, see the Chamber of Commerce web site at www.48158.com.

 The River Raisin in Downtown Manchester

-Manchester Chicken Broil Co-Chairmen: Michael Tindall and Bob Rhees
+Manchester Chicken Broil Co-Chairmen: Michael Tindall and Gary Bross

 Certain photos and information courtesy of Manchester Chicken Broil, Inc., P. O. Box 148, Manchester, MI 48158.